 There’s only one way to counter money shortage.
-And that’s by having adequate own resources.
+And that’s by having adequate resources.
 You might believe this isn’t possible.
-Therefore, I’ll tell you how to ensure you’ve some money to tide over financial doldrums.
+Therefore, I’ll tell you how to ensure you’ve some money to tide you over your financial doldrums.

 The best way to overcome the shortage of money for future operations is by having a corpus fund.
-That means, keeping aside a portion of your profits and investing it wisely on short-term plans to make the money grow.
+That means keeping aside a portion of your profits and investing it wisely in short-term plans to make the money grow.

 2. Copycat Startups

 Launching a copycat startup ranks as the second-largest reason for startup failures.
 Thousands of entrepreneurs falsely believe that copying the business model of a successful venture would ensure the success of their startup.
-Hence, they blindly launch copycat startups, hoping it would succeed.
+Hence, they blindly launched copycat startups, hoping they would succeed.

-Undeniably, there’re several copycat startups that have met some success in different countries.
+Undeniably, there are several copycat startups that have met some success in different countries.

 But the same yardstick doesn’t apply to all.
-Because, it’s not really possible or even impossible to generate the same popularity consumers, as the original startup enjoys.
+Because it’s not really possible or even impossible to generate the same popularity among consumers as the original startup enjoys.

-Furthermore, competing with an enterprise that’s in business since long usually proves to be an uphill and sometimes expensive task.
+Furthermore, competing with an enterprise that’s been in business for a long usually proves to be an uphill and sometimes expensive task.